 DLT Ledgers assures to provide end-to-end traceability records in an immutable and secure way.
 Also, it helps to combat products fraud with advanced mathematical algorithms.

 The blockchain technology is used in domestic payments, international remittances, securities trading and more.
-In Singapore, Info-communications Media Development Authority along with the several banks have come together to develop a prototype that called as KYC Blockchain.
+Info-communications Media Development Authority along with the several banks have come together to develop a prototype that called as KYC Blockchain.

 Blockchain Incubator Programme Launched in Singapore